Alcantor/LotusECU-T4e/README.md

 Those commands are for the Raspberry Pi with a CAN Hat.

 	1. ./bdm-pi.py -o pdh
 	2. [TURN YOUR ECU ON]
 	3. ./bdm-pi.py -o t
 	4. ./bdm-pi.py -o ufp
 	5. ./flasher.py -o b &
 	6. ./bdm-pi.py -o sfp
 	7. ./flasher.py -o dl -b 0 1 2
 	8. ./flasher.py -o c -b 0 1 2

 	To 1: Drive the DSCK pin high to enter BDM mode.
 	To 2: Turn the CPU on.
 	To 3: Test the connection by writing/reading a word.
 If it fail check your connections.
 	To 4: Upload the flasher into the RAM.
 	To 5: Bootstrap: The CAN-Flasher needs a answer within a short time, otherwise it will exit.
 	To 6: Start the flasher.
 	To 7: Download the ECU for example.
 	To 8: Compare CRC of the file from the previous step!

 *Note: At this point, you could install the stage15.
 This will avoid you to re-open your ECU if you need to re-flash something.*

+## Command line example (OBD Port, locked black ECU).

+This example use the factory upload method (Like a Lotus Scan 3 would do).
+You will lose your calibration (maps) with this method!

+	1. [Get a calrom.bin file for your car]
+	2. ./sign.py check_crc_black_calrom calrom_original.bin
+	3. [Modify calrom.bin with RomRaider]
+	4. ./sign.py unlock_black_calrom calrom_original.bin calrom.bin
+	5. ./bin2crp.py calrom calrom.bin calrom.crp
+	6. ./t4e-black.py -f calrom.crp *** [TESTED only 1x BE CAREFUL] ***
+	7. [TURN CAR ON]
+	8. ./t4y.py -o dl -z 0 2 3 4
+	9. ./t4y.py -o v -z 0 2

+	To 1: Source a calrom.bin file. *
+	To 2: Verify the calrom.bin that you find somewhere, the CRC must match!
+	To 3: Modify the calibration if needed.
+	To 4: Update the CRC and unlock the "live tuning" feature.
+	To 5: Convert the BIN file into an encrypted CRP file.
+	To 6: Make your computer ready to answer the "Hello" message from the ECU.
+	To 7: Turn the CPU on.
+The flashing will automatically starts.
+	To 8: Your ECU should be unlocked at this point.
+So download the "bootldr.bin" and "prog.bin" files.
+	To 9: Verify the file from the previous step!

+*: Because the factory bootloader can only upload files, you cannot read the calibration of your ECU before overwriting it!

+*Note: If your want to preserve your "calrom" but not your "prog" of your ECU, it's also possible.*

 ## Live tuning.